CodingHusk3y/CodingHusk3y/README.md

 * [ ] **`Goal 2 - Loading 1/3 ⏳`**: Participate in 3 hackathons 🏆
 * [ ] **`Goal 3`**: Have a full-time SWE job offer.

+Some heroes slay dragons.
+Others… send emails.☝️ Think you’re the one to help me complete this quest?

-🫵 Think you can help me cross this off? 👉 Send me a quick [email](mailto:hcao7@student.gsu.edu) — you might be the hero 🦸‍♂️ of this story!
+👉 Send me a quick [email](mailto:hcao7@student.gsu.edu) — you might be the hero 🦸‍♂️ of this story!

 - ⚡ Fun fact: I love playing soccer and reading books